outerbounds/airflow-on-minikube/README.md

         --timeout 10m0s \
         --namespace airflow --create-namespace
     ```
-2. Wait for 10 minutes after the helm deployment has finished.
-Since directly after deployment, all components may not be in the ready state.
+2. Wait for 10 minutes after the helm deployment has finished, since all components may not be in the ready state immediately.
-3. Install and `nginx-ingress` in the minikube cluster : `minikube addons enable ingress`
+3. Install `nginx-ingress` in the Minikube cluster : `minikube addons enable ingress`
 4. Clone the metaflow tools repository : `git clone git@github.com:outerbounds/metaflow-tools.git`
-5. Deploy the helm chart for metaflow from the metaflow-tools repo using the below command.
+5. Deploy the Helm chart for Metaflow from the metaflow-tools repo using the below command.
 The namespace of the below deployment is `metaflow`.
-Change the path for `s3://mybucket` to the path of the bucket.
-Change `metaflow-ui.envFrom[0].secretRef.name` from `afsecret` to something else *only if you have set a different secret name*.
+Change the path for `s3://mybucket` to the path of your Amazon S3 bucket.
+Change `metaflow-ui.envFrom[0].secretRef.name` from `afsecret` to something else only if you have set a different secret name.

     ```bash
     helm upgrade --install metaflow metaflow-tools/k8s/helm/metaflow \